 SHIB originally had 1 quadrillion authorised tokens.
 However, it has a deflationary supply, and many of these coins have since been burned.

 To create an account with your chosen crypto platform, you only need an email address or mobile number.
-This will usually allow you to deposit cryptocurrency, but not PHP.
+This will usually allow you to deposit cryptocurrency, but not GBP.

-If you want to buy Shiba Inu with Philippine pesos, you'll need to pass a Know Your Customer (KYC) check.
+If you want to buy Shiba Inu with pounds, you'll need to pass a Know Your Customer (KYC) check.

-This is a standard security procedure for most exchanges in the Philippines and requires you to upload some photo ID, and in some cases a selfie with today's date.
+This is a standard security procedure for most exchanges in the UK and requires you to upload some photo ID, and in some cases a selfie with today's date.